rafitanujaya/tokopedia-play/README.md

   ]
   ```

-  ### POST api/videos/:videoID/comments
+  ### POST api/:videoID/addcomment

-This API will return a list of comments that are related to the video with the specified id.
+This API will create a comment associated with the video with the specified id.

 - URL Params:
   - required: `videoID=[string]`